 Challenges – Privacy and Automated Spammers and Scrappers

 While location services can be really helpful to people who use them to navigate, to find local businesses, and to potentially interact with others whom they know, there are also privacy issues that the people providing such services have to contend with.
 I’m happy to see this particular patent address some of those.

 In providing such services, being able to keep that information stored in a way that might avoid connecting an individual with the locations they visit is likely something that we all want to keep from happening.
 Finding a way to also make sure that location data collected and analyzed is legitimate, from real people, and not from third-party automated programs that might try to gain access to database information, or compromise such a system with faked user location information.

 The patent tells us that there’s a balance that needs to be maintained in collecting location information, and in protecting that information.

-Thus, with regard to how much and for how long user location information should be collected and stored, there can be tension between the business utility of the information and user privacy.
+Thus, concerning how much and for how long user location information should be collected and stored, there can be tension between the business utility of the information and user privacy.

 On one hand, the more data collected, the more interesting and useful business uses created for users.
 As such, collecting comprehensive user location data can help create better products and services for end-users.

 On the other hand, due to the sensitive nature of the location data and user privacy concerns, removing personally identifiable information and/or storing less information may be desirable as well.
 Therefore, collection and retention of user location data can be a delicate trade-off, often with no single correct solution to the problem.

 The patent describes in detail how such location information might be quarantined, and how it might be analyzed to identify spammers and scrapers.
 Starting points, and/or ending points of journeys might also be removed from such data.